Miꞌkmaq: Hieroglyphic writing

-The Mi'kmaq language was written using Mi'kmaq hieroglyphic writing using a hieroglyphic system created in 1677 by French Catholic missionary Chrestien Le Clerq.
-Le Clerq noted that the Mi'kmaq children were memorizing prayers utilizing the counting of marks, but did not claim to have incorporated any of this system into the hieroglyphs he created.
-It is likely that this pre-Le Clerq writing system was part of a writing tradition by the Mi'kmaq similar to that observed in 1651 amongst the Eastern Abenaki of Maine.
+The Miꞌkmaq language was written using Miꞌkmaq hieroglyphic writing using a hieroglyphic system created in 1677 by French Catholic missionary Chrestien Le Clerq.
+Le Clerq noted that the Miꞌkmaq children were memorizing prayers utilizing the counting of marks, but did not claim to have incorporated any of this system into the hieroglyphs he created.
+It is likely that this pre-Le Clerq writing system was part of a writing tradition by the Miꞌkmaq similar to that observed in 1651 amongst the Eastern Abenaki of Maine.
 Today, it is written mainly using letters of the Latin alphabet.

-At the Kejimkujik National Park and National Historic Site, petroglyphs of "life-ways of the Mi'kmaq", include written hieroglyphics, human figures, Mi'kmaq houses and lodges, decorations including crosses, sailing vessels, and animals, etched into slate rocks.
-These are attributed to the Mi'kmaq, who have continuously inhabited the area since prehistoric times.
+At the Kejimkujik National Park and National Historic Site, petroglyphs of "life-ways of the Miꞌkmaq", include written hieroglyphics, human figures, Miꞌkmaq houses and lodges, decorations including crosses, sailing vessels, and animals, etched into slate rocks.
+These are attributed to the Miꞌkmaq, who have continuously inhabited the area since prehistoric times.
 The petroglyphs date from the late prehistoric period through the nineteenth century.

-Jerry Lonecloud (1854 – 1930, Mi'kmaq) is considered the "ethnographer of the Mi'kmaq nation".
+Jerry Lonecloud (1854 – 1930, Miꞌkmaq) is considered the "ethnographer of the Miꞌkmaq nation".
 In 1912, he transcribed some of the Kejimkujik petroglyphs, and donated his works to the Nova Scotia Museum.
-He is credited with the first Mi'kmaq memoir, which was recorded from his oral history in the 1920s.
+He is credited with the first Miꞌkmaq memoir, which was recorded from his oral history in the 1920s.

-In the late 1670s, French missionary Chrestien Le Clercq, who was working in the Gaspé Peninsula, was inspired by marks made by a young Mi'kmaq using charcoal on birchbark.
-Leclercq created what is now known as Mi'kmaq hieroglyphic writing to teach Catholic prayers and hymns to the people in their own unique form of language.
-After Le Clerq's returned to France in 1687, the script had to be taught to other groups of Mi'kmaq by other missionaries, indicating it was not a script that the indigenous peoples already knew.
+In the late 1670s, French missionary Chrestien Le Clercq, who was working in the Gaspé Peninsula, was inspired by marks made by a young Miꞌkmaq using charcoal on birchbark.
+Leclercq created what is now known as Miꞌkmaq hieroglyphic writing to teach Catholic prayers and hymns to the people in their own unique form of language.
+After Le Clerq's returned to France in 1687, the script had to be taught to other groups of Miꞌkmaq by other missionaries, indicating it was not a script that the Indigenous peoples already knew.